Cuenca, Ecuador: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Take care to pick the correct kind.
-A lot of adapters that you can buy are just plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Make sure to pick the right kind.
+The vast majority of adapters currently available are just plug changers and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most countries.

 A portable power bank, like this one

-If you go to Museo y Parque Arqueológico Pumapungo, you will do a lot of walking.
+If you go to Museo y Parque Arqueológico Pumapungo, you're likely to do a lot of walking.
 These are a must:

 September